danmacklin/erlang_cep/README.md

 The function takes in three parameters :-

+1. parameters - A list of parameters that are passed into the rowFunction.
+Can be useful for when you want to pass some filters into your row function i.e. if (price > parameters[0]) rather than if (price > 1.00)
+2. joins - A list of joined data where each row in the list represents a join.  [ [FeedName, WindowName, [ Joined Rows ]] ]
-1. row 		- A String holding the new json document.
+3. row 		- A String holding the new json document.
-2. otherRow - A string holding the json data from the last / previous match.
+4. otherRow - A string holding the json data from the last / previous match.
-3. first 	- A boolean value set to true when this function is called from the context of an initial check, and false when called in the context of matchRecognise.
+5. first 	- A boolean value set to true when this function is called from the context of an initial check, and false when called in the context of matchRecognise.

 The initial check code (first = true) is very similar to the standard Row Function returning an array of values if the row matches, and an empty list if it fails.